 Introduction to Singing

 If you’re here to discover your vocal potential, then you’ve come to the right place!
 Music-IC was created for individuals like you who are willing to expand their vocal skills through practice.
-Below is a basic introduction to music and singing.
+Below is a basic introduction to music and how to sing.
 However, feel free to navigate other pages that focus on specific skillsets.

 How to Sing with Style and Quality